MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-service-discovery.md

 ## Service discovery with mip::Cloud

-If the identity of the user isn't know at engine creation, or the customer is in a sovereign cloud that doesn't support implicit service discovery, the `mip::Cloud` enum can be used to explicitly tell the SDK which cloud to use.
+If the identity of the user isn't known at engine creation, or the customer is in a sovereign cloud that doesn't support implicit service discovery, the `mip::Cloud` enum can be used to explicitly tell the SDK which cloud to use.

 ```cpp
 FileEngine::Settings engineSettings("engineGUID",